vernesapodrimaj/Loan-Application-Transaction-Analysis/README.md

 - Bin loan amounts and applicant ages into readable groups
 - Identify high-risk behaviors and customer profiles
 - Merge datasets to explore deeper patterns and correlations
-- Export cleaned data for modeling or dashboarding
+- Export cleaned data for dashboarding

 ---